 Greenwashing is problematic because it prevents real progress.
 When companies put more effort into appearing sustainable than actually becoming sustainable, they take advantage of consumers' desire to make a positive difference.
 This misrepresentation can lead consumers to unknowingly support unsustainable practices, slowing down the movement towards genuine change.

 Additionally, greenwashing undermines the credibility of truly sustainable brands.
-When misleading claims are widespread, consumers may become skeptical about all environmental claims, making it harder for genuinely eco-friendly companies to gain trust and support.
+When misleading claims are widespread, consumers may become sceptical about all environmental claims, making it harder for genuinely eco-friendly companies to gain trust and support.
+This is one of the biggest challenges that small, genuinely sustainable businesses face — because the brands with the largest marketing budgets can shout the loudest, regardless of the substance behind their claims.

 How to Spot Greenwashing

-Laura Young offers some tips for spotting greenwashing and making informed choices:
+Laura Young offers practical guidance for spotting greenwashing and making informed choices:

-Check for Transparency: Companies that are truly committed to sustainability will be transparent about their practices.
-If a brand makes bold claims but doesn’t provide evidence, that’s a red flag.
+- Check for transparency across the whole business.
+Companies truly committed to sustainability are transparent about their practices — including where they fall short.
+If a brand makes bold claims but has no supply chain information, no impact report, and no named founders or makers, that is a red flag.

 Leave a comment